Measurement of $\pi^0$ Production in $\bar{\nu}_{\mu}$ Charged-Current Interactions in the NOvA Near Detector: Conclusion

 \section{Conclusion}

 We have presented a high-statistics measurement of antineutrino-induced neutral-pion production on a primarily carbon target at average neutrino energy of 2~GeV.
 The single differential dependences on muon and pion kinematic variables along with $Q^2$ and $W_{\rm EXP}$ were reported.
 GENIE (v3.0.6) produces the best description of data.
 The data favor a larger $\Delta$ resonance contribution, indicated by a mild systematic underestimation of data in $\Delta$ dominated regions of phase space by GENIE and larger discrepancies seen with respect to the other models.
 Neut and NuWro both underestimate the data over much of the phase space of the measured kinematic variables.
 The measured dependences on lepton and neutral pion kinematic variables will help constrain neutrino interaction models for both signal and background processes in neutrino oscillation measurements.
+The data associated with the measured cross sections and their systematic uncertainties, including the full covariance matrices, are available at~\cite{nova_data_release}.

 \acknowledgments

 This document was prepared by the NOvA collaboration using the resources of the Fermi National Accelerator Laboratory (Fermilab), a U.S. Department of Energy, Office of Science, HEP User Facility.
 Fermilab is managed by Fermi Forward Discovery Group, LLC, acting under Contract No. 89243024CSC000002.
 This work was supported by the U.S. Department of Energy; the U.S. National Science Foundation; the Department of Science and Technology, India; the European Research Council; the MSMT CR, GA UK, Czech Republic; the RAS, the Ministry of Science and Higher Education, and RFBR, Russia; CNPq and FAPEG, Brazil; UKRI, STFC and the Royal Society, United Kingdom; and the state and University of Minnesota.
 We are grateful for the contributions of the staffs of the University of Minnesota at the Ash River Laboratory, and of Fermilab.
 For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) license to any Author Accepted Manuscript version arising.